The Candidate (1972 film): Production

-Robert Redford said that the film was made as "a labour of love" and was shot inexpensively and quickly.
-Redford and Ritchie had approached perhaps ten scriptwriters before offering the job to Jeremy Larner, who was under pressure to work quickly so the film would be out in time for the 1972 presidential election campaign; he had "about a month" to write the script, and wrote "exactly from noon to 3 a.m. every day" Larner, having worked as a journalist and speechwriter, said his "experiences with various politicians came into the story; I used some stuff that was directly from the campaigns".
+Robert Redford said that the film was made as "a labor of love" and was shot inexpensively and quickly.
+Redford and Michael Ritchie had approached perhaps ten scriptwriters before offering the job to Jeremy Larner, who was under pressure to work quickly so the film would be out in time for the 1972 presidential election campaign; he had "about a month" to write the script, and wrote "exactly from noon to 3 a.m. every day" Larner, having worked as a journalist and speechwriter, said his "experiences with various politicians came into the story; I used some stuff that was directly from the campaigns".
 He also said that without the help he received from Robert Towne he would not have been able to complete the script.

-The character of McKay is based on U.S. Senator John V. Tunney (although he has similarities with Jerry Brown as well).
+The character of Bill McKay (Redford) is based on U.S. Senator John V. Tunney (although he has similarities with Jerry Brown as well).
 Director Michael Ritchie worked for Tunney's successful campaign in the 1970 Senate election; campaign manager Nelson Rising was an associate producer on the film.
 Rising, who went on to a successful career working in law, property development, and as a civic leader, as well as continuing his work in California politics, was - according to Larner - "instrumental in finding political locations in the Bay Area, and in supplying political volunteers for many of our campaign extras".
 In the campaign, Tunney's media adviser had "bulls-eyed the young/old contrast" between Tunney and incumbent opponent George Murphy.

-Ritchie, Redford and writer Jeremy Larner spent the whole summer of 1971 putting together the script.
+Ritchie, Redford, and writer Jeremy Larner spent the whole summer of 1971 putting together the script.
 The scene where McKay is berated in a men's room is based on an incident that happened to presidential candidate Eugene McCarthy.
 Larner said that "the moment when somebody hands McKay a Coke and a hot dog, so his hands are occupied, and then slugs him in the face—that really happened to McCarthy!".
 The scriptwriter also recounted how he "wrote that character for Redford, obviously, and he told me at one point, “I can easily play a character stupider than myself.
 But I can’t be a bad guy—my public wouldn’t stand for it”".

-The character Howard Klein, played by Allen Garfield, was based on a New York political advertising consultant, David Garth, who Jeremy Larner met during the making of the movie, an encounter he described as "a big break".
+The character Howard Klein, played by Allen Garfield, was based on a New York political advertising consultant, David Garth, whom Jeremy Larner met during the making of the movie, an encounter he described as "a big break".

-Redford was reunited with Natalie Wood who made a cameo appearance as herself, after she had semi-retired in 1970.
+Redford was reunited with Natalie Wood, who made a cameo appearance as herself, after she had semi-retired in 1970.
 The two had co-starred in the 1965 film Inside Daisy Clover, as well as the 1966 film This Property Is Condemned.